 Why is Detox Important?

-When a substance is used for a long period of time, the body becomes physically dependent on it.
-In other words, in order to function properly, the substance needs to be present.
+When a substance is used for a long time, the body becomes physically dependent on it.
 Detox is important because it rids the body of the buildup of toxins that a substance leaves behind so that the individual can start to focus on treatment.

 - Increased heart rate